chrisdesire01/chrisdesire01/README.md

-- 👋 Hi, I’m @chrisdesire01
+- 👋 Hi, I’m @chrisdesire
-- 👀 I’m interested in ...
+- 👀 I’m interested in technology
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about administration network and cybersecurity
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on everybody
-- 📫 How to reach me ...
+- 📫 How to reach me chrismitisbrown@gmail.com

 <!---
 chrisdesire01/chrisdesire01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.